 HSTS can significantly improve performance of your HTTPS site by ensuring that browsers always use HTTPS for future visits.
 It can really cause problems, however, if you also need to be able to support regular HTTP requests.
 As Matt Cutts tweeted, if you turn on HSTS and “your website doesn’t serve only HTTPS, you’re going to have a bad time.”
 Also, if you have HSTS set to include subdomains, make sure your subdomains are actually using a secure certificate or Chrome will not let you access them.

 If you’re running a small WordPress site, most of the above considerations are probably overkill; you might be able to redirect your entire site to HTTPS in a matter of hours.
 But if you’re running a major website that’s critical to your organization’s mission, transitioning to HTTPS requires careful planning and resources allocation.
 I hope the above has given you a sense of what’s involved in the migration process, and I hope the HTTPS migration checklist above proves actionable and comprehensive.
 If you have any questions on any of the items I’ve included, or you feel I’ve missed an important step, please share in the comments below.

-3 Responses to “SEO-Friendly HTTPS Migration Guide (Includes Checklist)”
+6 thoughts on “SEO-Friendly HTTPS Migration Guide (Includes Checklist)”

 Hi Jim, congratulations and thank you for such a well structured and comprehensive guide!